Chalarangelo/30-seconds-of-code/blog_posts/javascript-listen-once.md

 tags: javascript,browser,event
 authors: maciv
 cover: blog_images/dog-waiting.jpg
-excerpt: Learn how to attach an event handler to events that is executed at most once in this JavaScript blog post.
+excerpt: Learn how to attach an event handler to events that is executed at most once in this JavaScript article.
 firstSeen: 2020-08-12T11:21:48+03:00
 lastUpdated: 2021-06-12T19:30:41+03:00
 ---